Probot639/djmidi/README.md

 # djmidi

+## Why

+There are a few projects that exist for rebinding midi input to a normal keyboard/mouse setup, however none out there fit my use case of a DDJ-FLX4 so after discussing this with the girl i'm currently seeing i just decided to build it myself now.
+This project basically only exists because I want to play Trackmania 2020 and EX-XDRiVER using my dj decks.

+## Project Description

 Pioneer DDJ-FLX4 to Windows keyboard.
 MIDI input from the controller gets routed to `SendInput` keystrokes and mouse deltas so the FLX4 can drive games.
 Personal project.
 There is no public FLX4 MIDI map worth trusting end-to-end, so step one is the sniffer.

 ## Build